 Exceptions.
 Students enrolled as majors in the Graduate Center for Professional Studies are assessed the Manchester Mandatory fees.

-Students participating in a UNH Study Abroad Program or internship outside the immediate geographic area (50-mile radius) for a semester may petition for a waiver of mandatory fees, with the exception of the technology fee and for undergraduates, the deferred maintenance fee.
+Students participating in a UNH Study Abroad Program or internship outside the immediate geographic area (50-mile radius) for a semester may petition for a waiver of mandatory fees, with the exception of the technology fee.

-Students taking online courses only and who reside outside the immediate geographic area (50 mile radius) may petition for a waiver of mandatory fees, with the exception of the technology fee and for undergrads, the deferred maintenance fee.
+Students taking online courses only and who reside outside the immediate geographic area (50 mile radius) may petition for a waiver of mandatory fees, with the exception of the technology fee.

-All graduate students are exempt from the student activity fee, athletic fee and deferred maintenance fee.
+All graduate students are exempt from the student activity fee, and athletic fee.
 Graduate students enrolled in weekend/executive programs on the Durham campus are exempt from mandatory fees except the technology fee.

 Graduate students enrolled in pre-designated evening-only programs, as approved by the Provost and Executive Vice President for Academic Affairs or his/her designee, are exempt from the Health Services and Counseling fees.